fcoomans/fcoomans.github.io/_pages/cv.md

 and group-wide infrastructure projects.
 This dual background in IT management and offensive security enables me to bridge the gap between defense and attack—identifying vulnerabilities while understanding their operational and business impact.

-Now seeking local or remote international roles where I can apply both technical depth and practical business insight to help organizations strengthen their security posture.
+Now seeking local or remote international roles where I can apply both technical depth and practical business insight to help organisations strengthen their security posture.

 ## Key Achievements